hellokoji/RickyRecordo/README.md

 # RickyRecordo

 > A desktop application intended as a soundboard to use on VOIP applications.
+Built with electron-forge.io.

 ## Dev